FAQs

 Advocacy

-If your group has an issue and needs support or advice from the Friends of Parks Inc. Board, there is an advocacy process where you can put forward your issue, which the Board will discuss and try to provide advise, support, or assistance.
+If your group has an issue and needs support or advice from the Friends of Parks and Nature Inc. Board, there is an advocacy process where you can put forward your issue, which the Board will discuss and try to provide advise, support, or assistance.

 Incorporation

-If your group is not incorporated, it would need to have a sponsor to apply for grants etc. Friends of Parks Inc. can be a sponsor for unincorporated groups (on request).
+If your group is not incorporated, it would need to have a sponsor to apply for grants etc. Friends of Parks and Nature Inc. can be a sponsor for unincorporated groups (on request).
 Groups that are already incorporated do not need this assistance.
 Over thirty (30) member groups are incorporated in their own right, and are warmly welcomed as members.
 It is entirely up to each group to consider if it wants to be incorporated, but the majority of groups would not need to be incorporated (which means writing a Constitution, forming a Management Committee, etc.).

 Australian Business Number – ABN

-Most Friends of Parks Inc. member groups do have their own Australian Business Number – this makes it much easier to receive grant funding/do business.
+Most Friends of Parks and Nature Inc. member groups do have their own Australian Business Number – this makes it much easier to receive grant funding/do business.
 If you are not sure if you have an ABN, or wish to apply for one, visit: https://abr.business.gov.au/

 Goods and Services Tax – GST